NicoLaessig/fair-classification-pipeline-exps/README.md

 ## General Information

+- `ICDE25 Extended Version.pdf` contains the extended version with the added experiments on varying bias distributionsof the synthetic datasets.<br />
+- Under `Summary` there are additional plots (similar to the results over time) in more detail about the scores of each algorithm over all datsets for the different metrics.
+Hereby, the scores of the optimized (both data preparation and hyperparameters) are displayed.
+The algorithms are sorted by the publication year.<br />
 - As this serves as an experimental & analysis paper, we evaluate different algorithms and thus reuse work from other GitHubs.<br />
 - For an easier reproducibility we put them in our repository under the algorithms subfolders.<br />
 - For some approaches, some slight adaptations had to be made to integrate them in our framework, but the general approach was not altered.<br />